Notes on Patrick Modiano and Suspended Sentences from the translator, Mark Polizzotti – 2014

 The Occupation has been described as the ‘black hole of French memory’.
 Modiano’s particular talent has been to extend that void, to expose the profound moral ambiguities it covers over and the responsibility for those ambiguities in the most mundane aspects of his characters’ daily lives.
 Similarly, the Nobel citation (2014) focused on ‘the art of memory with which he has evoked the most ungraspable human destinies and uncovered the life-world of the Occupation’.
 At the same time, one has the frequent impression in his books that the narrator’s memory is faulty, subject to lapses and short-circuits, suggesting that the facts being related are not as reliable as we’d wish, that certain crucial elements have been left out: responsibility is an uncomfortable burden to shoulder.
 It is no accident that many of these narratives flirt with tropes of the roman noir or take on the character of private investigations.

 A number of Modiano’s books are haunted by the anxiety of failure—personal failures, historical failures, failures of basic humanity.
 It is an anxiety with which most of us can identify, and in the final account, this may be the most resonant aspect of all in Modiano’s novels: the underlying sense that, no matter what we do, it is never quite good enough to compensate for the disappointments we fear we have inflicted, or that have been visited on us.
 It would be comforting to think that, in Modiano’s case, at least, his recognition by Stockholm might lay these anxieties to rest.
 But as so much of his work reminds us, it is these anxieties that largely define our human condition, and they are here to stay.

-Mark Polizzotti has translated more than forty books from the French and is director of the publications program at The Metropolitan Museum of Art, New York.
-His latest translation is Suspended Sentences, a collection of three novellas from Nobel Prize–winning author Patrick Modiano.
+Mark Polizzotti has translated more than forty books from the French and is director of the publications programme at The Metropolitan Museum of Art, New York.